usgs/wdfn-blog/content/tutorial.md

 National Groundwater Monitoring Network (NGWMN)
 -----------------------------------------------

-Similar to WQP, it brings groundwater data from multiple sources into a single database.
-There are currently a few `dataRetrieval` functions
+Similar to WQP, the NGWMN brings groundwater data from multiple sources into a single location.
+There are currently a few `dataRetrieval` functions included:
-included:

 -   `readNGWMNsites()`
 -   `readNGWMNlevels()`
--   `readNGWMNdata()`.
+-   `readNGWMNdata()`

 Network Linked Data Index (NLDI)
 --------------------------------